Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Experiment Setup

+To confirm that our proposed method does not merely work for artificially inserted canaries, we also include the Enron email dataset \cite{klimt2004introducing} in our experiments, which has several naturally occurring sensitive pieces of information.
+It is a well-known collection of emails that were exchanged among employees of the Enron Corporation, a U.S. energy company.
+It contains private information, e.g., phone numbers, addresses, login credentials, and other sensitive details about individuals.
+We only retain the body of the emails and pre-process them by filtering out all attachments and auto-generated emails.
+We select a subset of the resulting dataset (412MB) and manually identify 125 privacy-sensitive sequences.
+Several existing works \cite{carlini2019secret, lukas2023analyzing, gupta2022recovering} on LLM's privacy conducted their experiments with these three datasets.
 For the Enron email dataset, we observe that the majority of the 125 private sequences have multiple occurrences.
 Approximately 29\% of them occur twice, 18\% occur three times, and 7\% occur four or more times.
 This implies that although state-of-the-art defenses like differential privacy \cite{dwork_roth_dp} provide guarantees under the assumption that records are unlikely to be duplicated, this may not be true for real-life datasets.
-To simulate this phenomenon in the PTB and Wikitext datasets, we generate 200 unique canaries and insert them into these datasets with $k$ repetitions.
-More specifically, we consider $k\in{\{1, 10, 50\}}$, meaning one canary per $\sim{\{46K, 4.6K, 920, 460\}}$ training sequences for PTB, and one canary per $\sim{\{3.5M, 350K, 70K, 35K\}}$ training sequences for Wikitext.
+To simulate this phenomenon in the PTB and Wikitext datasets, we generate 200 unique canaries and insert them into the datasets with $k$ repetitions.
+Specifically, we consider $k\in{\{1, 10, 50\}}$, meaning one canary per $\sim{\{46K, 4.6K, 920, 460\}}$ training sequences for PTB, and per $\sim{\{3.5M, 350K, 70K, 35K\}}$ training sequences for Wikitext.

-\subsubsection{Training and Attack Implementation}
+\subsection{Training and Attack Implementation}